 After your baby is born, you should be able to have skin-to-skin contact unless your baby is unwell and needs care in the neonatal unit.

 You'll also be encouraged to breastfeed.
-There's no evidence coronavirus can be passed on to your baby in breast milk, so the benefits of breastfeeding and the protection it offers outweigh any risks.
+There's no evidence coronavirus can pass on to your baby in breast milk, so the benefits of breastfeeding and the protection it offers outweigh any risks.

 If you have any questions or need help